 This two-trimester foundational course to academic writing aims to introduce freshmen to the principles and strategies of effective written expression in academic contexts, with a focus on paragraph development and essay structure.
 Interactive instruction guides students through the writing process, which requires critical thinking and decision-making in the use of evidence, in-text citations, and effective writing modes.
-Through differentiated teaching and assistive technology, students build a strong grammar foundation, learn strategies to compose structured multi-paragraph essays to support thesis statements for varied purposes and utilize technology to plan, draft, revise, edit, and share texts, while accurately documenting and citing in MLA formatting.
-Guided by assessment rubrics aligned with national standards, a student's writing samples, including drafts and revisions, are compiled in a portfolio for the purpose of tracking progress and practicing reflective learning throughout the year.
+Through differentiated teaching and assistive technology, students build a strong grammar foundation, learn strategies to compose structured multi-paragraph essays to support thesis statements for varied purposes, and utilize technology to plan, draft, revise, edit, and share texts, while accurately documenting and citing in MLA formatting.
+Guided by assessment rubrics aligned with national standards, a student's writing samples, including drafts and revisions, are compiled in a portfolio to track progress and practice reflective learning throughout the year.